pankajmaurya1607/Projects/README.md

 # Projects
-I developed these projects using Html, CSS and JavaScript.
+using Html, CSS and JavaScript.